-Since the introduction of the new drug driving laws last year (2nd March 2015), the number of motorists charged with drug driving has increased by around 140%.
+Since the introduction of the new drug driving laws, the number of motorists charged with drug driving has increased by around 140%.
 Naturally, one would assume that those charged with this serious offence have taken illegal drugs.
 But this is not necessarily the case.
 Many of those convicted of the offence were taking prescription medication at the time.

 As we enter the summer months, the new drug driving laws could also impact the 1 in 3 motorists that suffer from hay fever.
-Hay fever medication can cause drowsiness, lethargy and other impairing side effects, making you a potential law-breaker under the new section.
+Hay fever medication can cause drowsiness, lethargy and other impairing side effects, making you a potential target for police officers.

 If you were taking prescription medication at the time, you may have a full defence to the allegation.
 The following defences may be raised to a drug driving allegation: